-- Press MENU/GTS button to access menu. - Use the channel selector to change the value of each setting. - If a button is not pressed within 8 seconds the radio will automatically exit the menu mode. - You can exit the menu at any time by briefly pressing PTT button. - Please see below menu modes.
+- 1. Press the button for 2 seconds.
+The first menu function is displayed. - 2.
+Press the button to cycle through each available function. - 3.
+Rotate the channel knob to alter the parameters of the selected function. - Use the channel dial to change the value of each setting. - If a button is not pressed within 8 seconds the radio will automatically exit the menu mode. - Exit menu mode by pressing PTT. - Please see below menu modes.